-Except with the approval of a majority of the outstanding voting securities, the YieldMaxTM NVDA Option Income Strategy ETF may not:
+Except with the approval of a majority of the outstanding voting securities, the YieldMaxTM Innovation Option Income Strategy ETF may not:

-6. Concentrate its investments (i.e., hold more than 25% of its total assets) in any industry or group of related industries except that the Fund will have economic exposure that is concentrated to the industry assigned to NVDA.
+6. Concentrate its investments (i.e., hold more than 25% of its total assets) in any industry or group of related industries except that the Fund will concentrate to approximately the same extent that the ARKK concentrates in the securities of a particular industry or group of related industries.
 For purposes of this limitation, securities of the U.S. government (including its agencies and instrumentalities), repurchase agreements collateralized by securities of the U.S. government (including its agencies and instrumentalities), registered investment companies and tax-exempt securities of state or municipal governments and their political subdivisions, are not considered to be issued by members of any industry.

-Except with the approval of a majority of the outstanding voting securities, the YieldMaxTM ORCL Option Income Strategy ETF may not:
+Except with the approval of a majority of the outstanding voting securities, the YieldMaxTM KWEB Option Income Strategy ETF may not:

-6. Concentrate its investments (i.e., hold more than 25% of its total assets) in any industry or group of related industries except that the Fund will have economic exposure that is concentrated to the industry assigned to ORCL.
-For purposes of this limitation, securities of the U.S. government (including its agencies and instrumentalities), repurchase agreements collateralized by securities of the U.S. government (including its agencies and instrumentalities), registered investment companies and tax-exempt securities of state or municipal governments and their political subdivisions, are not considered to be issued by members of any industry.
+6. Concentrate its investments (i.e., hold more than 25% of its total assets) in any industry or group of related industries except that the Fund will concentrate to approximately the same extent that the KWEB concentrates in the securities of a particular industry or group of related industries.
+For purposes of this limitation, securities of the U.S. government (including its agencies and instrumentalities), registered investment companies and tax-exempt securities of state or municipal governments and their political subdivisions, are not considered to be issued by members of any industry.